EntropyString/JavaScript/README.md

 [TOC](#TOC)

-### <a name="TLDR2"></a>TL;DR 2
+### <a name="TakeAway"></a>Take Away

-#### Take Away

-  - Don't specify randomness using strings of length
+  - Don't specify randomness using string length
     - String length is a by-product, not a goal
   - Don't require truly uniqueness
     - You'll do fine with probabilistically uniqueness
-  - Probabilistic uniqueness involves specified risk
+  - Probabilistic uniqueness involves risk
     - Risk is specified as *"1 in __n__ chance of generating a repeat"*
-  - Do specify bits of entropy
+  - Explicity specify your intent
-    - Specified as the risk of repeat in a total number of strings
+    - Specified entropy as the risk of repeat in a total number of strings
   - Characters used are arbitrary
   - You need `EntropyString`, not UUIDs

-##### Base 32 character string with a 1 in a trillion chance of a repeat for 10 million strings:
+##### 10 million strings with a 1 in a trillion chance of a repeat:

 ```js
   const { Entropy } = require('entropy-string')